DiogoJackson/ButtR/tests/testthat/testdata/README.txt

 repo - simulated repository (zipped)

-The zipped repo can be created from the unpacked database by running the script ButtR/R_prep/zip_dbs.R
+The zipped repo can be created from the unpacked database by running the script ButtR/R_prep/zip_dbs.R, but first edit the script to set the variable FOR_TESTING_ONLY <- TRUE